PBearson/MosquittoByte/README.md

 TODO need to explain parameters

-TODO crashes.txt needs to be updated with the source frequency, since that also influences the seed

-TODO maybe add a separate file that just logs the crashed payloads

 TODO construct_intensity option:
     - intensity = 0: start with CONNECT, end with DISCONNECT.
 No ACKs allowed.
 No repeat packets.
     - intensity = 1: Packets can be arranged in any order.
 All packet types allowed.
 No repeat packets.